clicon/clixon-docs/cli.rst

 Rules
 ^^^^^
-You can define a set of rules to further define the autocli.
+To complement options, a set of rules to further define the autocli can be defined.
 Common rule fields are:

 `name`